I write about things I find interesting, and although I am not an expert, I have fun learning as I research. I hope you like the results!

 Fran would hold out her hand, and he eventually stepped onto it to take some of the food she was holding for him.
 At this point, I was at the other end of the couch, loving the fact that he was taking to his new flock member but at the same time, fervently hoping he wouldn’t fly anywhere near me.

 Of course, he did, probably due to the nervousness of human contact for the first time.

-This may sound overly dramatic to you the reader, but I promise you, this was a very real fear for me, and I was doing my best to overcome it for the benefit of my wife to enjoy her feather-friend.
+This may sound overly dramatic to you, the reader, but I promise you, this was a very real fear for me, and I was doing my best to overcome it for the benefit of my wife to enjoy her feathery friend.
 If I’m honest, I was also relishing the thought of being forced to face this rather embarrassing fear that had me so debilitated at Chester Zoo’s bat sanctuary too.

-Then the first breakthrough was made, for both Loki and I.
+Then the first breakthrough was made – for both Loki and me.

 I decided to be a big brave soldier and put some seed in my hand and get him to step onto my hand.
 For some strange reason, from that moment on, I became ‘his human’ as Fran calls it.
 He decided to adopt me into his flock and I slowly got accustomed to his occasional wing flaps or helicopter sorties around the living room.